 - Column 306 - SU

 This field is filled out automatically, but you should still double check it.
 Sometimes the system gives an error and it might insert more money than you actually get paid.
 It goes without saying that all amounts are BEFORE taxes.

 This is the holy grail of all commuters.
 You get 1,5kr. for every commute kilometer that you travel to work if it is more than 24km away from your home address.
 Use the little calculator before the yearly tax returns to see how much you can save.

 If you are self-employed (ie. through Wolt or Happy Helper), you need to fill out this field.
 As you are not an employee, but rather a contractor, you will be paying taxes based on the B-kort scheme.

 When is it ready?

-Tax returns are ready at the end of March.
-For 2019, the tax return was available on March 9th, 2020.
-You can find out whether you owe or are owed money, by logging into SKAT using your NemID.
+Tax returns are ready around the end of March.
+For 2019, the tax return was available on March 9th, 2020, while in 2021 it was available earlier.
+You can find out whether you owe or are owed money by logging into SKAT using your NemID.

 What do I do when the tax return is ready?